Screenly/cli/mcpb/README.md

 Screenly's privacy policy is available at
 <https://www.screenly.io/privacy-policy/>.

-This extension connects only to the Screenly API at `api.screenly.io` over HTTPS.
-Requests are made directly from your machine to Screenly using the API token you supply.
+This extension connects to the Screenly API at `api.screenlyapp.com` over HTTPS (or another Screenly API host if configured via `API_BASE_URL`).
+Requests are made directly from your machine using the API token you supply.

 The data returned to Claude is the data you ask for: your screens, assets, playlists, labels, and Edge Apps, along with their metadata.
-The extension collects no analytics, sends no telemetry, and transmits data to no third party other than Screenly itself.
 Your API token is sent only to Screenly, as the credential for those API requests.

+Separately, the Screenly CLI initializes [Sentry](https://sentry.io) crash reporting on startup (including when run as this extension).
+If the process panics, diagnostic details such as the stack trace and device/OS context may be sent to Sentry's ingest endpoint (`*.ingest.sentry.io`).
+This is used for reliability debugging, not product analytics.
+Screenly's handling of that data is covered by the privacy policy linked above.

 ## Support